dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

     `m`, and outputs a bit `b` indicating `accept (b=1)` or `reject (b=0)` of the signature for message `m`.

-- Hybrid signature scheme: Following [I-D.ietf-pquip-pqt-hybrid-terminology],
-  we define a hybrid signature scheme to be "a multi-algorithm digital signature scheme made up of two or more component digital signature algorithms".
+- Hybrid signature scheme: Following [RFC9794], we define a hybrid signature scheme to be "a multi-algorithm digital signature scheme made up of two or more component digital signature algorithms".
 While it often makes sense for security purposes to require that the security of the component schemes is based on the hardness of different cryptographic assumptions, in other cases hybrid schemes might be motivated, e.g., by interoperability of variants on the same scheme and as such both component schemes are based on the same hardness assumption (e.g., both post-quantum assumptions or even both the same concrete assumption such as Ring LWE).
 We allow this explicitly.
-This means in particular that in contrast to [I-D.ietf-pquip-pqt-hybrid-terminology], we will use the more general term 'hybrid signature scheme' instead of requiring one post-quantum and one traditional algorithm (i.e., PQ/T hybrid signature schemes) to allow also the combination of several post-quantum algorithms.
+This means in particular that in contrast to [RFC9794], we will use the more general term 'hybrid signature scheme' instead of requiring one post-quantum and one traditional algorithm (i.e., PQ/T hybrid signature schemes) to allow also the combination of several post-quantum algorithms.
 The term 'composite scheme' has sometimes been used as a synonym for 'hybrid scheme'.
-This is different from [I-D.ietf-pquip-pqt-hybrid-terminology] where the term is used as a specific instantiation of hybrid schemes such that "where multiple cryptographic algorithms are combined to form a single key or signature such that they can be treated as a single atomic object at the protocol level."
+This is different from [RFC9794] where the term is used as a specific instantiation of hybrid schemes such that "where multiple cryptographic algorithms are combined to form a single key or signature such that they can be treated as a single atomic object at the protocol level."
 To avoid confusing we will avoid the term 'composite scheme'.

 - Hybrid signature: A hybrid signature is the output of the hybrid signature scheme's signature generation.
 As synonyms we might use 'dual signature'.